-Most people care, to at least some degree, about their social image or what others think about them.1 Such concerns are often highly pronounced among adolescents, who may care deeply about establishing an image or identity, and whose behavior may accordingly be heavily influenced by a desire to shape how they are viewed by their peers.2 Yet behavior during this period of life, such as in relation to schooling, can also have significant, long-lasting and potentially irreversible consequences.
+such as in relation to schooling, can also have significant, long-lasting and potentially irreversible consequences.
 It is therefore important to understand whether, and why, schooling choices are influenced by concerns over social image.
 For example, Coleman (1961) argued that some peer "societies" in which teens find themselves may adversely influence educational investments.
-More recently, Bursztyn and Jensen (2015) find that schooling investments, including both takeup of a free SAT prep course and effort exerted in practicing for a high-stakes high school exit exam, are greatly, and negatively, affected when those behaviors are observable to peers.3
+More recently, Bursztyn and Jensen (2015) find that schooling investments, including both takeup of a free SAT prep course and effort exerted in practicing for a high-stakes high school exit exam, are greatly, and negatively, affected when those behaviours are observable to peers.

 Despite these suggestions of potentially powerful negative effects of image concerns, little is known about exactly what image students are concerned with in relation to schooling decisions.
 In other words, when students make educational choices that may appear to harm their long-run opportunities, what in particular are they trying to signal to their peers?
-Bursztyn and Jensen (2015) for example simply document that observability affects behavior; they are unable to provide any insights into the underlying mechanism(s).
+Bursztyn and Jensen (2015) for example simply document that observability affects behaviour; they are unable to provide any insights into the underlying mechanism(s).
 Yet understanding this underlying motivation is likely to yield important insights both for understanding the root causes of educational underachievement and for designing corrective policy strategies.
-In this paper, we model two underlying mechanisms for negative peer pressure effects and provide a field test that allows us to us to differentiate them.
+In this article, we model two underlying mechanisms for negative peer pressure effects and provide a field test that allows us to us to differentiate them.